roman-milk/roman-milk.github.io/me-my-slutwife-and.md

+===

- ****** Me, My Slutwife &amp; Rick Ch.
-03 ****** byNonStopFunGuy© "Ohhh, fuckkk!" she gasped, tongue out, panting, humping my shaft.
+"Ohhh, fuckkk!" she gasped, tongue out, panting, humping my shaft.
 I felt her juicy-wet buttocks brushing over my hairy thighs with each thrust, squirming over my lap, making my dick poke in and out of her vagina.
 Juices were dripping down my shaft, slickening my balls.
 She let her head fall back, as she concentrated on the feeling inside her pussy.
 "Baby!"

  I stared at her tits bouncing in front of me, then down at her mound as it rode my stiff pole.
 "That it you fucking cunt, ride my cock . . . ohhh shit feels so good, honey!"
 I had a sexy thought about her day.
 "Did you ride both of those bigger dicks earlier today . . . did they fuck you cowgirl-style like this, baby?"